 Variation in hepatic arterial anatomy is seen in 40-45% of people.
-Classic branching of the common hepatic artery from the coeliac artery, and the proper hepatic artery into right and left hepatic arteries to supply the entire liver, is seen in 55-60% of the population.
+Classic branching of the common hepatic artery from the celiac artery, and the proper hepatic artery into right and left hepatic arteries to supply the entire liver, is seen in 55-60% of the population.
 Terminology An accessor...

 A supracondylar spur, supracondylar process, supratrochlear spur, or avian spur of the distal anteromedial humeral cortex is an anatomical variant present in ~1% 1,2 of the population.
 Gross anatomy The supracondylar spur is typically located on the anteromedial humeral cortex, 5 cm proximal ...

 Cervical ribs are supernumerary or accessory ribs arising from the seventh cervical vertebra.
 They occur in ~0.5% of the population, are usually bilateral, but often asymmetric 2, and are more common in females.
-Although cervical ribs are usually asymptomatic, they are the most important anato...
+Related pathology Although cervical ribs are usually asymptomatic, they are the mo...

 Butterfly vertebra is a type of vertebral anomaly that results from the failure of fusion of the lateral halves of the vertebral body because of persistent notochordal tissue between them.
 Pathology Associations anterior spina bifida +/- anterior meningocele can be part of the Alagille syndr...